How to get residency, set up a company and investment opportunities in Costa Rica

 There is a municipal tax on Costa Rican-source net income that ranges from 0.15% to 0.35%.

-Companies importing semi-manufactured materials to assembly in Costa Rica and export finished products may be exempted of import duties on raw materials and types of machinery.
+Companies importing semi-manufactured materials for assembly in Costa Rica and export finished products may be exempted of import duties on raw materials and types of machinery.

 Certain companies in the tourism sector may import certain tourism service-related goods duty-free and may be exempted of property and income taxes for a certain period.